OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 This will give us access to the Static Maps API service.
 In order to re-create the static map in the picture above, we first need to create a map style:

 1. In Google Maps Platform → `Map styles` → `Create style`
-2. In order to replicate the style used above, select `Import JSON` and paste the contents of [map-style.json](google/staticmaps/map-style.json.DEFAULT) into the text field.
-This should replicate the map style I use.  /!\ This may currently not work on the new version of the Maps API.
+2. To replicate the style used above, select `Import JSON` and paste the contents of [map-style.json](google/staticmaps/map-style.json.DEFAULT) into the text field.
+Google has changed this UI over time, so treat this file as a starting point if the import flow has moved or the rendered style differs.
 3. Click `Save` and assign a name to the map style.

 You can now use the map style to create a map ID that we can reference in our server: